Tips & Strategies for Law School Reference Letters

 undergraduate committee or adviser

 Schools differ in the number of letters they require and accept, with most requiring at least three and accepting no more than five.
-Carefully read all information the law schools provide on their applications.
+Carefully read all of the information your law schools provide about this point.
 They expect you to follow the rules exactly.

 A substantive letter of reference has three important features: